klausweiss/dotfiles/nvim/pack/default/start/lsp_signature/README.md

   max_height = 12, -- max height of signature floating_window
   max_width = 80, -- max_width of signature floating_window
-  wrap = true, -- allow doc/signature text wrap inside floating_window, useful if your lsp return doc/sig is too long
+  noice = false, -- set to true if you using noice to render markdown wrap = true, -- allow doc/signature text wrap inside floating_window, useful if your lsp return doc/sig is too long

   floating_window = true, -- show hint in a floating window, set to false for virtual text only mode